Anyone on the lookout for modern, stylish and affordable clothes could be forgiven for seeking out some other stores like American Eagle.

 They sell a range of casual staple offerings with a similarly laid back California vibe as the main Abercrombie store, but with more of the bold patterns, colors and styles you see in streetwear.

 At this point Amazon is so big that it’s basically a viable competitor of every type of retailer, but it’s made a particularly strong mark in the world of affordable men’s clothes.

-Their Amazon Essentials and Goodthreads brands are both close competitors to American Eagle, offering a wide range of stylish staples at some pretty low prices.
+Their Amazon Essentials brand is both a close competitor to American Eagle, offering a wide range of stylish staples at some pretty low prices.

 Many of the brands like American Eagle on this list have bricks and mortar shops, but Asos is one that sells exclusively online.

 Like AE, they carry their own in-house brand that affords stylish and affordable pieces, but they also operate sort of like a department store, carrying a pretty decent selection of pieces from other well known brands.

 As its name implies, Forever 21 targets a young demographic that makes it a direct competitor of clothing stores like American Eagle, Hollister and Old Navy, which also skew young.

 And like those stores, it offers a wide range of casual staple pieces at pretty low prices compared to some of the more mature (read: expensive) stores on this list.